 Outreach within the high school setting is Nicole’s specialty.
 She has been touring high schools teaching our youth on healthy relationships and sexuality as a passionate pursuit to pass on her experiences to the next generation.
 Along side of a passion to see the oppressed set free and a heart that bleeds for victims of human trafficking, she has an insatiable desire to see youth walk in truth and freedom.
 She brings an in depth understanding of measures which prevent sexual exploitation needing to be applied by young people through early educational methods.

 With an extensive background in digital marketing and technology combined with a passion for empowering young people to reach their peak potential, Joel brings a fresh and effective outlook on how to prevent sexual exploitation before it starts.
-He is first and foremost a father to two young boys and a mentor and role model for young men everywhere.
+He is first and foremost a father to three young boys and a mentor and role model for young men everywhere.

 When values align with ideas, and ideas lead to action anything can happen.
 For the last 25 years, in organizations large and small, I have worked to promote the transformative power of story.
 I love great stories and the people who tell them.
 It is a courageous act and I have been so fortunate to work in this space to advance opportunity through education and change.
 We are living at a powerful moment when people desire a deeper connection with community to promote positive change.
 Your story is core to that mission and so is the Fortress Foundation.